JieunKwon/JavaEE-servlet-Jsp-MySQL-Bootstrap-/README.md

 1. Registration for new account

-2. Shoes shopping (shopping through shoes listing and detail pages, searching for the specific item with keyword)
+2. Shoes shopping (looking through shoes listing and the detail pages, searching for the specific item with a keyword)

 3. Add some itmes to shopping bag (can edit quantity or delete items)

-4. Place a order (check out items and edit delivery details)
+4. Place an order (check out items and edit the delivery details)

 5. Management for their account information and order details